 We spend the next 5 days snowboarding at LAAX.
 If you’ve never heard of LAAX, you’re in for a treat.
 LAAX is not only amazingly beautiful, but also Europe’s snowiest and sunniest winter resort, home to over 235km of pistes to explore.
 This resort is a mecca for freestyle riders, with great tree riding, four perfectly constructed snow parks (catering to all abilities), and the longest continuous half pipe in the world.
 Surprisingly, LAAX has remained a Swiss secret shred destination, meaning great riding and non-existent lift queues.
 Situated between 2000-3000 metres of altitude, the resort has consistent snowfall, especially at the peak of glacier Vorab, providing the opportunity for great off-piste powder turns.
 As Europe’s leading and most comprehensive freestyle resort, there is no wonder it is a magnet for international pro riders.
 You’ll get to check out pro riders from across the world showcase their talents in the half-pipe and slopestyle courses.
 After riding, join the crew at the Riders Palace for some after hours fun.

 Optional LAAX Backcountry Day (March 10, 2018)

 For our final day on-snow you’re in for a treat.
-We’ll spend a full day checking out the incredible off piste, backcountry terrain that is on offer here in LAAX.
+We’ll have the option of spending a full day checking out the incredible off-piste, backcountry terrain that is on offer here in LAAX.
 Follow your guides for some unforgettable pow turns and some incredible views along the way.

 Day 10 (23 JAN) – Departure Day

 We transfer back to Zurich with the crew, and with high fives all round we bid farewell to an epic Swiss riding tour.

 We have limited availability for they tour.
 Bookings close September 30 unless sold out prior.
 Contact us to check availability:

 Email – [email protected]